 Buying clothes and other useful pieces from charity shops to give clothes a new life is an environmentally-friendly step to take.
 This helps to reduce clothing waste that would otherwise end up in landfills, thereby contributing to pollution.

 Secondhand shopping also indirectly reduces the number of excess clothes that businesses produce.
 This type of shopping has become popular on social media as well.
 Not only can you shop online for a whole host of stylish things, but you also get to save your money and achieve a more sustainable wardrobe.

 Check out our guide to some of the best online thrift stores to get you started.
 So whenever you need new clothes, fashion, and decor goods, you can consider this option.

 When next you're making a shopping list, consider the origin of the goods you want to buy.
 Has the store shipped them from other countries?
 Where do they come from?
 When you buy things that are sourced and made locally, you're contributing to community development.

-Whenever you’re not buying secondhand, it’s an excellent consideration to choose ethical and sustainable businesses.
+Whenever you're not buying secondhand, it's an excellent consideration to choose ethical and sustainable businesses.
 Such businesses prioritize transparency and sustainability in their practices and champion high-quality items.